-Equally difficult question right?
-I mean such a question immediately throws up a number of philosophical, psychological, sociological and practical questions, but let’s face it, I have a vague idea of the sort of information we are probably talking about here.
+Equally difficult question, right?
+I mean such a question immediately throws up a number of philosophical, psychological, sociological and practical implications, but let’s face it, I have a vague idea of the sort of information we are probably talking about here.
 So let’s try my name.

 So that’s my name.
 Cavan.
 Cavan McLaughlin.
-Or more fully, Cavan Matthew McLaughlin on the birth certificate, or more fully, Cavan Matthew Wolfgang McLaughlin including my “confirmation name”.
-I chose my own confirmation name at 11 years of age because I was raised Irish Catholic.
+Or more fully, Cavan Matthew McLaughlin on the birth certificate, or more fully, Cavan Matthew Wolfgang McLaughlin including my “confirmation name.”
+I chose my confirmation name at eleven years of age because I was raised Irish Catholic.
 It has left its scars.
-I chose Wolfgang because I had no choice but to undertake the ritual and I felt I might as well get a silly new name out of the bargain, besides it brought some humour to the pomposity of the proceedings and I got to see the bishop’s face as he announced my name after about thirty Patrick’s and Mary’s were confirmed before me.
+I chose Wolfgang because I had no choice but to undertake the ritual.
+I felt I might as well get a silly new name out of the bargain, besides it brought some humour to the pomposity of the proceedings.
+I got to see the bishop’s face as he announced my name after about thirty Patrick’s and Mary’s were confirmed before me.
 This probably explains a great deal about who I am.

 Cavan is not just my name of course.
 I share it with others.
-It is also a place in Ireland.
-A county, and a town.
+It is also a place in Ireland, a county, and a town.
 It means “hollow”.
-Sounds like a pretty harsh name but it gets better.
-It’s a natural protective hollow, as in a tree hollow or geographically hollow, like Sleepy Hollow.
-Which is indeed better.
+It sounds like a pretty harsh name, but it gets better.
+It’s a natural protective hollow, as in a tree hollow or geographically hollow, like Sleepy Hollow, which is indeed better.
 After one gets past the initial shock of being named hollow, empty, void, one eventually realises it is perfect.
 Again, just like me.

 Indeed, speaking of void, of emptiness, another name I go by in certain circles is Sunnata.

-Normally, when people try to find out who you are they are initially presented with a name.
-Clearly this is generally accepted as a poor answer to the question because people immediately tend to follow with something along the lines of “what do you do?”.
+Typically, when people try to find out who you are, they are initially presented with a name.
+Clearly, this is generally accepted as an unsatisfactory answer to the question because people immediately tend to follow with something along the lines of “what do you do?”.
 This is, of course, a ridiculous question.
 We all know it.
 But the general etiquette is to respond with one’s current job as a standardised answer.
-Well, I think people are really just interested in knowing more about what you spend your time doing, and in an ideal world there should be less distinction between that which occupies one’s time by choice and that which occupies one’s time by necessity.
-It’s useful of course to know not just what people are currently doing but what they have previously done.
+Well, I think people are really just interested in knowing more about what you spend your time doing, and in an ideal world there should be less distinction between what occupies one’s time by choice and what occupies one’s time by necessity.
+It’s useful, of course, to know not just what people are currently doing but what they have previously done.
 It is also good to know what people’s passions are.
-Again, ideally, I would suggest these should mix and one would both earn money and yet still pursue without remuneration, because it is your passion.
+Again, ideally, I would suggest these should mix and one would both earn money and still pursue without concern for remuneration, because it is your passion.
 So perhaps a better question one could offer after “what is your name?” is “what are passionate about?”.
 I will endeavour to answer both.

 I am educated, for a fashion.
-I have a first class honours degree, a BA(Hons) in Philosophy and Film Studies.
+I have a first-class honours degree, a BA(Hons) in Philosophy and Film Studies.
 These are two of my passions.
-Both engaging in the production of and the consumption of.
-I always knew I liked philosophy but at University I made my first short film, Looking, and knew then I wanted to be a filmmaker.
-I went to London with my backpack, enthusiasm and naivety and began a career in broadcasting within two weeks.
+Both engaging in the production of and the consumption of painting with words and moving pictures.
+I always knew I liked philosophy, but at university, I made my first short film, Looking, and knew then I wanted to be a filmmaker.
+I went to London with my backpack, enthusiasm, and naivety and began a career in broadcasting within two weeks.
 I went from runner to the magnificently silly title of Multimedia Content Producer in the next three years by excelling in the exponentially growing and fast-paced world of TV Shopping.
 I have a solid background in TV production from those days.
 I also have more scars.
-After 18-hour days, extreme pressure and the experience of London on a country boy I buckled a little and suffered pretty extreme illness.
+After 18-hour days, extreme pressure and the experience of London on a country boy, I buckled a little and suffered pretty extreme illness.
 So my life took the first of its unexpected twists.
 I took a year in Sweden to recuperate and experiment full time with a Yogic practice.
 Which was better.

 On my return to the UK I decided to concentrate on working less and selecting more rewarding projects.
-This is how I began working as a music video producer/director/editor and also a graphic designer specialising in album artwork.
-Which was better.
+This is how I began working as a music video producer/director/editor and a graphic designer specialising in album artwork—which was better.

 I think probably both.

-I was told as explanation that if I was half as passionate about teaching as I appeared to be, I would make a great lecturer.
+I was told as an explanation that if I was half as passionate about teaching as I appeared to be, I would make a great lecturer.
 This seemed to be true.
-Certainly the passion I can attest for, you will have to consult my students for the rest, but most students seem to be more moved by passion than any other quality of a lecturer.
-Their passion for their subject, and their passion both teaching and learning.
+Certainly, the passion I can attest for, you will have to consult my students for the rest, but most students seem to be more moved by passion than any other quality of a lecturer—their passion for their subject, and their love of both teaching and learning.

 So here are more of my passions.
 Education.
 Teaching and Learning.
-Learning about and practising: Occulture, Philosophy, Theology, Western Esotericism, Science, Geometry, Mysticism, Occultism, Art, Film Studies, Film Production, Film Direction, Film Editing, Graphical Design and Writing.
-And perhaps more importantly blending each of these together.
+Learning about and practising: occulture, philosophy, theology, Western esotericism, science, geometry, mysticism, occultism, art, film studies, film production, film direction, film editing, graphical design, and writing.
+And perhaps, more importantly, blending each of these.
 This is what I do.
 This is my passion.

-You will find each of these here in this website.
-Both examples of my work and my work in progress.
+You will find each of these here in this website—both examples of my work and my work in progress.
 I have created this space to have conversations about my passions and my work.
-To keep it published, exhibited and freely shared.
-I have also created it to keep a record of my musings, ramblings, bumblings, postulations and rantings.
+To keep it published, exhibited, and freely shared.
+I have also produced it to keep a record of my musings, ramblings, bumblings, postulations, and rantings.
 And perhaps most importantly, to hopefully keep a record of some of the great conversations that have arisen from them and until now disappeared into the vast wells and underground bunkers of the various social networks.